 The brick style battery packs can also be used with the Sony a7 cameras mentioned earlier as long as they have the appropriate p-tap, PTC-A7SR.

-Any cameras within the CineAlta Line or Broadcast, and outfitted with a V-mount are as well compatible with our brick battery offerings.
+Other cameras within the CineAlta or Broadcast lines are compatible with our brick battery offerings as well.

 We hope this covered all the ground work for you to get your Sony camera’s powered up.
 If you have any additional questions, please feel free to contact us.